inspector-apm/youtube-ai-agent/README.md

 # How to use this project

 Download the project on your machine, and open your terminal into the project directory.
-First install the composer dependencies:
+First, install the composer dependencies:

 ```
 composer install